OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 calculation can be bypassed altogether for the purposes of modeling rotors that are parked or idling, in which case the inflow velocity and angle are determined purely geometrically.
-During linearization analyses with AeroDyn coupled to FAST and BEM enabled, the wake can be assumed to be frozen (i.e. the axial and tangential induces velocities, and , are fixed at their operating-point values during linearization) or the induction can be recalculated during linearization using BEM theory.
+During linearization analyses with AeroDyn coupled to OpenFAST and BEM enabled, the wake can be assumed to be frozen (i.e., the axial and tangential induces velocities, :math:`-V_x a` and :math:`V_y a'`, are fixed at their operating-point values during linearization) or the induction can be recalculated during linearization using BEM theory.
 Dynamic wake that accounts for induction dynamics as a result of transient conditions are not yet available in AeroDyn v15 and newer.

-The blade airfoil aerodynamics can be steady or unsteady, except in the case that a cavitation check is requested for MHK in which case only steady aerodynamics are supported.
-In the steady model, the supplied static airfoil data—including the lift-force, drag-force, and optional pitching-moment and minimum pressure coefficients versus angle of attack (AoA)—are used directly to calculate nodal loads.
-The `AirfoilPrep <https://nwtc.nrel.gov/AirFoilPrep>`__ preprocessor can be used to generate the needed static airfoil data based on uncorrected 2D data (based e.g. on airfoil tests in a wind tunnel or `XFoil <http://web.mit.edu/drela/Public/web/xfoil/>`__), including features to blend data between different airfoils, apply 3D rotational augmentation, and extrapolate to high AoA.
+The blade airfoil aerodynamics can be steady or unsteady, except in the case that a cavitation check is requested for MHK, in which case only steady aerodynamics are supported.
+In the steady model, the supplied static airfoil data — including the lift force, drag force, and optional pitching moment and minimum pressure coefficients versus angle of attack (AoA) — are used directly to calculate nodal loads.
+The `AirfoilPrep <https://nwtc.nrel.gov/AirFoilPrep>`__ preprocessor can be used to generate the needed static airfoil data based on uncorrected 2D data (based, e.g., on airfoil tests in a wind tunnel or `XFoil <http://web.mit.edu/drela/Public/web/xfoil/>`__), including features to blend data between different airfoils, apply 3D rotational augmentation, and extrapolate to high AoA.
 The unsteady airfoil